Líneas Aéreas Azteca

 Líneas Aéreas Azteca [ˈlineas aˈeɾeas asˈteka] was an airline based in Mexico City, Mexico.
 It operated domestic scheduled services and international services to the USA.
-Its main base was Mexico City International Airport, with a hub at General Abelardo L. Rodríguez International Airport, Tijuana.
+Its main base was Mexico City International Airport, with a hub at Tijuana International Airport, Tijuana.

 The airline's operations were suspended by the government in March 2007 due to safety problems, and in October 2007 the Mexican government permanently revoked its air operator's certificate because the company hadn't solved those problems.
 It was fined USD $417,000 for failing to correct the problems or refund airfare for canceled flights to consumers.

 History

 The airline was established on 9 May 2000 and started operations on 1 June 2000, operating domestic services with Boeing 737 aircraft.
 It started up after TAESA closed down and some of the staff and assets were taken over.

 Under the name Azteca Airlines, the airline was a member of the Airlines Reporting Corporation.
 Líneas Aéreas Azteca actively sought to expand international routes into the United States.
 In 2003, Azteca contributed a small amount to traffic through Ontario International Airport, California, constituting ~0.5% of passenger traffic in each of January and October.

 During the first two months of 2007, the airline transported 113,592 passengers, or 2.3% of total passengers in Mexico.